RCCRAFT1/serverspeak/README.md

-# this project has been discontinued.
-Please follow with our other projects here: https://discord.gg/5GxGvnsy3y
+# this project has been revived!
+Please wait for more updates to come around.
+Beta updates are still online.